Commonly Asked Questions

 How do I apply for the Cal Grant?

 Your FAFSA information is transmitted to the California Student Aid Commission – the state agency that is responsible for determining initial eligibility for the Cal Grant.
 Entering students should also complete a GPA Verification Form which can be found on the Commission's website HERE.
 The deadline to submit your GPA Verification Form is also March 2.

-What is the Expected Family Contribution?
+What is the Expected Family Contribution (EFC)?

 My family has had a change in our financial situation that isn't reflected on the FAFSA.
 Is there anything I can do?

-Why can't I accept my loans?
+How long to I have to accept my loans?

 How much does it cost to attend Cal Maritime?

-The only "direct billed" costs (items that the campus will charge you for directly) are tuition and fees, food and housing (if living on campus) and the uniform.
+The only "direct billed" costs (items that the University will charge you for directly) are tuition and fees, food and housing (if living on campus) and the uniform.
 Other expenses, such as books and supplies, travel and miscellaneous expenses, and food and housing for off-campus students are estimates and your actual costs may be higher or lower.
 This can be useful in budgeting your monthly/term/yearly costs.
 The COA for 2018-19 can be found HERE.

 Will Financial Aid pay for my uniform?